Lost Secrets of the Rig Veda Recovered - Full Text

 'Once we have the key to the meaning of the Cows, the Sun, the Honey-Wine, all the circumstances of the Angiras legend and the action of the Fathers, which are such an incongruous patchwork in the ritualistic or naturalistic and so hopelessly impossible in the historical or Arya-Dravidian interpretation of the hymns, become on the contrary perfectly clear and connected and each throws light on the other.
 We understand each hymn in its entirety and in relation to other hymns; each isolated line, each passage, each scattered reference in the Vedas falls inevitably and harmoniously into a common whole.'
 [Ibid., p.
 384]

-As illuminated by author Patrizia Norelli-Bachelet (1938-2016), this ‘common whole’ in which each character, figure and symbol of the Rig Veda harmoniously falls in place is the Rishis’12-month yajna or sacrificial year, known throughout most of the world as the Zodiac.
+As illuminated by author Patrizia Norelli-Bachelet (1938-2016), this ‘common whole’ in which each character, figure and symbol of the Rig Veda harmoniously falls in place is the Rishis’ twelve month yajna or sacrificial year, known throughout most of the world as the Zodiac.
 The establishment of this underlying context of the Vedas paved the way for the realization of how the sacred geometry of the radius and its eternal companion, the vesica piscis, is embedded into the language and symbols of the Rishis in myriad ways.
 These sacred geometric symbols are woven together in each line of the Vedas, seamlessly forming the tapestry of the text.
-In essence, the Rishis hid the geometric core or heart of their language in the shear diversity they employed to shelter and carry the Sanatana Dharma safely through the perils of mankind’s fragmented egoic-mental consciousness.
-Another way of putting this is that the Rishis’ hid their gnosis of the ONE (the Divine Singularity) in the MANY names or forms they used to describe and convey it.
+In essence, the Rishis hid the geometric core or heart of their language in the sheer diversity they employed to shelter and carry the Sanatana Dharma safely through the perils of mankind’s fragmented egoic-mental consciousness.
+Another way of putting this is that the Rishis hid their gnosis of the ONE (the Divine Singularity) in the MANY names or forms they used to describe and convey it.

 The Seven Rivers of the Zodiac (Vedic Year) from 'Geometric Keys of Vedic Wisdom' (2018), p.
 202.